Rogue-1/HTB/Machines/Linux/Faculty.md

 /usr/bin/mtr-packet = cap_net_raw+ep
 ```

+So to exploit this lets find a running process by root.
+Of the ones that populated we could use VGAuthService,vmtoolsd, and dbus-daemon.

 ```console
 developer@faculty:/tmp$ ps faux | grep /usr/bin
 root         650  0.0  0.5  46324 10724 ?
 Ss   21:22   0:00 /usr/bin/VGAuthService